ChelcieDeAlmeida/JinnyDB/README.md

 ## TO DO:
 - [ ] Add template logic for dialect/user input/database object definitions
+- [ ] Integrate intermediate steps
+- [ ] Add logic to re-run when """OutputParserException: Could not parse LLM output: `I now know the final answer.`"""
+- [ ] Caching based on accuracy
 - [ ] Add logic to handle case sensitivity on input values
 - [ ] Add logic to store SQLChatMessageHistory in DB and clear session memory from DB
 - [ ] Prompt users to choose their Database and add connection variables